Temple of Aphrodite at Acrocorinth: History

-The remains of the temple were used as a part of a church in the 5th century.
+The remains of the temple were used as a part of a church in the 5th century CE.

-Sacred sex
+Temple prostitution

-Temple of Aphrodite at Acrocorinth is above all famous for the claims of the temple prostitution of courtesans, which were said to be dedicated to the service of the temple, and contributed to the attraction of visitors to the city of Corinth.
+The Temple of Aphrodite at Acrocorinth is above all famous for the unverified claims of the temple prostitution of courtesans, which were alleged to be dedicated to the service of the temple, and contributed to the attraction of visitors to the city of Corinth.

 The alleged temple prostitution is famous by the descriptions made by Strabo: